fewagency/best-practices/Bedrock/getting-up-and-running-with-bedrock.md

 Make sure that you can SSH to the remote server(s) by following the steps under "Setting up an SSH connection to remote server"

 ##Setting up site folder on remote server
 We need a directory and URL where the site will reside on the remote server(s) so, for Oderland, log in to cPanel and set that up as usual.
-You can set the doc root as usual for now, we will change that later on.
-Make sure that you can surf to the URL.
+You can set the doc root as usual for now, we will change that later on when composer have created directories for us.
+While you wont be able to see anything Bedrock/Wordpress related there, make sure that you can surf to the URL.
 While we are at it, set up a database to use as well and keep the username/password for later.

 ##Setting up an SSH connection to a remote server
 Capistrano must be able to SSH to the server(s) to which deploys should be done.
 If you don't already have SSH access to the server(s), here's how to get that up and running when working on a a shared Oderland server: